wfetut/wdqfefe/rfd/0128-aws-integration-tests.md

 ## Security

-Several security considerations must be to be taken into account when implementing the integration tests for AWS.
+Several security considerations must be to be taken into account when implementing the E2E tests for AWS.

 ### GitHub OIDC Provider

 GitHub OIDC provider will be used to authenticate with AWS API.
-This will allow us to use GitHub actions to run the integration tests without having to manage AWS credentials.
+This will allow us to use GitHub actions to run the E2E tests without having to manage AWS credentials.
 GitHub actions will be allowed to assume a set of roles that will simulate the minimum required permissions that each Teleport service requires to perform the required actions.
 An important consideration is that